 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components.
-All operating segments' operating results are reviewed regularly by the Board to make decisions about resources to be allocated to the segment and assess its performance, and for which discrete financial information is available.
-Information about segments is presented in Note 19.
+All operating segments' operating results are reviewed regularly by the Board, being the company's chief decision making body, to make decisions about resources to be allocated to the segment and assess its performance, and for which discrete financial information is available.

 Segment results that are reported include items directly attributable to a segment as well as those items that can be allocated on a reasonable basis.
 Unallocated items comprise mainly corporate assets, head office expenses.
+Information about segments is presented in Note 18.